 Electricity

-Repair category 1
+Repair category 2

-Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Notes The electrical system within the property appeared of modern design and we have been informed by the vendor was upgraded in the recent past.
+There are some older sections noted with sockets located within skirting boards.
+It should be emphasised that the system was not tested at the time of our inspection There being a circuit breaker type distribution board adjacent to the electricity meter.
+In addition visible cabling is of pvc type.
+It should be emphasised that the system was not tested at the time of our inspection.
+The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+It should be appreciated that only the most recently constructed or re- wired properties will have installations which fully comply with IET regulations.